 The protesters also smashed windshields of taxis and three-wheelers and damaged cycle-rickshaws that plied on the roads in defiance of the call for the shutdown at the towns of Bhagalpur, Muzaffarpur and outskirts of Patna.

-Protests continued in many cities in the southern states.
-CPI-M activist tried to block trains at the railway station in Chennai but their attempts were foiled by police.
+Protests continued in other states, with many being led by opposition parties.
+CPI-M activists tried to block trains at the railway station in Chennai but their attempts were foiled by police.

 The Congress in Kerala led by its top leaders held demonstrations in all district headquarters of the state.
 There were scuffles at several places in Tamil and Kerala between police and protesters who tried to break barricades.